 The math of your financial life plan

 After your dream is clarified, we move to figure out how much it will cost.
-That should include projected inflation rates, for healthcare, costs etc. Let’s say after doing the calculations, your estimated cost is $2,000,000.
-Then how much do you need to save given the rest of your personalized, planning assumptions.
-If you want to to travel across Europe when you retire, you may need to buy less expensive cars or choose living in a one bedroom home.
-For some, not living in a 4 bedroom room house and having the latest model car would be their definition of living in agony.
+That should include projected inflation rates, for healthcare, costs, etc. Let’s say after doing the calculations, your estimated cost is $2,000,000.
+Then how much do you need to save given the rest of your personalized, planning assumptions?
+If you want to travel across Europe when you retire, you may need to buy less expensive cars or choose to live in a one-bedroom home.
+For some, not living in a four-bedroom room house and having the latest model car would be their definition of living in agony.
 If this is the case, you may have to rethink both your current and future lifestyle.
 The good thing is that you become aware of that conflict today to decide your trade-offs rather than having them decided for you.

 Determining your math and your path